bernardopires/django-tenant-schemas/README.markdown

 ---------------------------------------

 ### Tenant-specific and shared apps ###
-Tenant-specific apps do not share their data between tenants, but you can also have shared apps where the information is available at everytime and shared between all tenants.
+Tenant-specific apps do not share their data between tenants, but you can also have shared apps where the information is always available and shared between all.

 ### Tenant View-Routing ###
 You can have different views for `http://customer.example.com/` and `http://example.com/`, even though Django only uses the string after the host name to identify which view to serve.